-You can specify recipients using any of the following criteria:
+Use any of the following criteria to specify recipients:

+Criterion To use For example

+Common name Specify, in quotes, the common name of the subject of the certificate (that is, the cn field in a string representation of a certificate); optionally, precede with: -recipient=cn="John Public" -recipient="John Public"

+or the value appears to be an email address.

+Email address Specify the email address of the certificate (that is, the e field in a string representation of a certificate); optionally, precede with: -recipient=e=john.public@xyz.com -recipient=john.public@xyz.com

+e=

-Criterion To use For example Common name Specify, in quotes, the common name of the subject of the certificate (that is, the cn field in a string representation of a certificate); optionally, precede with: -recipient=cn="John Public" -recipient="John Public" cn= By default, SecureZIP searches for recipients by common name unless another sub-option is used or the value appears to be an email address.
-Email address Specify the email address of the certificate (that is, the e field in a string representation of a certificate); optionally, precede with: e= -recipient=e=john.public@xyz.com -recipient=john.public@xyz.com LDAP filter Specify the LDAP filter that you want to use to filter a search for certificates on an LDAP server that you are accessing with the Idap option; precede with: f= Use quotes if the filter string contains a space.
+Criterion To use For example LDAP filter Specify the LDAP filter that you want to use to filter a search for certificates on an LDAP server that you are accessing with the Idap option; precede with: f= Use quotes if the filter string contains a space.
 Place the quotes around the entire filter string, including "f=".
 Include the following LDAP presence filter, as shown in the examples at right, to limit the search to LDAP entries that are certificates: (&(userCertificate=)()) Use standard LDAP filter syntax after the "f=" prefix.
 This sub-option is for use only when the Idap option is used. -recipient=f=(&(userCertificate=) (ou=Sales)) -recipient="f=(&(userCertificate=) (ou=Regional Sales))"